merigarcia/auto_speech_recognitor/Readme.md

 ## Introduction for runing speech_recognition script <h2>
-*This script tool has been developed by  [webside (https://www.bcbl.eu/es/conocenos/equipo/meritxell-garcia)][Meritxell Garcia] for transcripting single/multiple .wav files into txt/excel*
+*This script tool has been developed by  [Meritxell Garcia](https://www.bcbl.eu/es/conocenos/equipo/meritxell-garcia) for transcripting single/multiple .wav files into txt/excel*

 #### Attention: <h3>